Deepwater trilogy

 The Deepwater trilogy is a series of science fiction novels written by New Zealand author Ken Catran.
 The three books are titled Deepwater Black (1992), Deepwater Landing (1993) and Deepwater Angels (1994).
 The series addresses a number of current issues like pollution, racism and politics.
-The most prominent theme throughout the series is that "survival is not for oneself but for a greater cause."
+The most prominent theme throughout the series is that "survival is not for oneself but for a greater cause".
 Other notable themes and elements include beauty, color, light amidst darkness, responsibility at a young age, the significance of youth in the ongoing existence of the human race, rebellion, and fear of the unknown.

 Deepwater Black

-Deepwater Black is the first novel in the Deepwater trilogy by New Zealand author Ken Catran, published in 1992.
-The story follows Robbie Mikkelson, a 13-year-old boy living an ordinary life until he experiences a phenomenon called "prexing," which transports him between two realities.

-Plot

-Robbie is an ordinary teenager on Earth, living with his family and dealing with typical school issues.
-His life changes when Yoona, a girl only he can see, appears and tells him he's needed on Deepwater.
-Robbie finds himself transported to a massive spaceship where he is Reb, second-in-command.

-On Deepwater, Reb works with other teenagers—Yoona, Bren, Gret, Lis, and Zak—who are descendants of Solar System colonists.
-They face challenges including: battling alien creatures (trites, amebs, solunks, and mag-mets), dealing with "Jel," a dangerous substance in the ship's ventilation system, managing long duty shifts to stay alive, growing distrust among the crew, questioning their identities and purpose, Robbie/Reb struggling to reconcile his dual existence as he "prexes" between Earth and Deepwater, with his life on the spaceship becoming increasingly real.